 Dr. James “Walter” Coulter was born in Chatham Township near Oungah, on the 13th of February, 1884.
 He was the eldest of 8 children born to George Thomas Coulter and the former Rebecca Margaret Irwin.
-His parents were farmers and his siblings were; William, Frank, Ollie May (who died of septicaemia in 1905 at the age of 13), George Irwin Coulter, John Edmund Coulter, Mary Anne Coulter and Margaret “Irene” Coulter.
+His parents were farmers and his siblings were; William Burrell Coulter, Frank Coulter, Ollie May Coulter (who died of septicaemia in 1905 at the age of 13), George Irwin Coulter, John Edmund Coulter, Mary Anne Coulter and Margaret “Irene” Coulter.
 Dr. Coulter attended school locally and he enjoyed playing football.

 Dr. Coulter graduated M.B. from Queen’s University in 1915.
 While still in Kingston, he enlisted in World War I on the 26th of March, 1915.
 He served with the Queen’s Contingent, rising to the rank of Major in the Royal Army Medical Corp.
 While serving his country, Dr. Coulter was twice wounded in France.

 Dr. Coulter was married to Violet Lillian Robbins in England in June of 1916.
-Mrs. Coulter was born on the 5th of September, 1894 in Shrewsbury, Shropshire, England, the eldest of 6 children born to John Robin Robbins and the former Eleanor Turner.
+Mrs. Coulter was born on the 5th of September, 1894 in Shrewsbury, Shropshire, England, the eldest of 6 children born to John Robin Robbins and the former Eleanor Annetta Turner.
 Her father was a hair stylist and her siblings were; Jack, Nellie, Doris, Phyllis and Josephine.

 Dr. and Mrs. Coulter had a second son Stuart Glen (Mike) Coulter who was born in Chatham.
 The Coulter family resided at 72 Victoria Ave. in Chatham.

 According to the 1928 Ontario Medical Register, Dr. Coulter joined the College of Physicians and Surgeons on the 12th of June, 1920.
 Dr. Coulter was the Medical Officer for the 24th Kent Regiment for some time.
 He was also the physician at the Kent County Jail and for the C.N.R.
 He was a member in good standing with the Kent County Medical Association.

 *Dr. James Walter Coulter and his two sons appear on the Gathering Our Heroes website.
-His brother William also served during WWI.
+Dr. Coulter’s brother William Coulter also served during WWI.
 He was wounded at Vimy Ridge but would survive.
 Private William Coulter is also featured on the Gathering Our Heroes website.